-Beehive American offers plenty of opportunities for students to listen to English for gist and for specific information.
-A variety of listening activities feature in Lessons 2, 3, and 5, allowing students to practice listening to the language they have learned in these lessons.
+Beehive offers plenty of opportunities for students to listen to English for gist and for specific information.
+A variety of listening activities feature in Lessons 2, 3 and 5, allowing students to practise listening to the language they have learned in these lessons.

 All new language is presented with clear models on the audio recordings available on the Classroom Presentation Tool or on Oxford English Hub.
-Listening to the recordings of the grammar cartoons in Lessons 1 and 3, the stories in Lesson 4, and the reading texts in Lesson 5, also helps the students internalize the language and exposes them to native speaker pronunciation and intonation.
+Listening to the recordings of the grammar cartoons and facsimiles in Lessons 2 and 3, the stories in Lesson 4, and the reading texts in Lessons 5 and 6, also helps the students internalize the language and exposes them to native speaker pronunciation and intonation.